-Want to boost your property’s value before selling or leasing it, but strapped for cash?
+Want to boost your property’s value with DIY home improvements before selling or leasing it, but strapped for cash?

 You’d be amazed how much you can do yourself, even if you’re not exactly Tim the Toolman Taylor.
 Sure, you may not be knocking down walls or installing new HVAC systems, but you can add some serious value to your property with no experience and very little money.

-Here are ten ways to get your hands dirty and whip your property into shape!
+Here are ten ways to get your hands dirty and whip your property into shape DIY-style!

 1. Replace the Front Door

-According to Remodeling Magazine’s 2017 Cost vs. Value Report, replacing your front door with a steel entry door is the second-highest ROI home repair you can make.
-It returns a whopping 90.7% of its cost in higher value when you go to sell… and that’s if you pay someone else to install it.
+According to Remodeling Magazine’s 2020 Cost vs. Value Report, replacing your front door with a steel entry door returns 68.8% of its cost in higher value when you go to sell.
+And that’s if you pay someone else to install it.